Senior Seminar Registration

 Assignments to the individual senior seminars will be made according to the rules outlined below.
 The process requires input from students, so you must read through the procedure to make sure that you maximize the chance that you get into one of your preferred seminars.
-Seminar descriptions are posted here (http://econ.columbia.edu/senior-seminars-description).
+Seminar descriptions will be posted online:

 Students who have completed or are currently taking a seminar may not participate in the seminar lottery.

-Students who are graduating early must contact Laura Yan (email@example.com) before April 18th to let her know that they are graduating early.
+Students who are graduating early must contact Laura Yan (firstname.lastname@example.org) by November 17 to let her know that they are graduating early.

-- Registration: All eligible students interested in taking a senior seminar must register for ECON GU4911 Section 0 before June 20, 2018.
+- Registration: All eligible students interested in taking a senior seminar must register for ECON GU4911 Section 0 by November 17, 2023.
 Regardless of which seminar you would like to take, you must register for GU4911 Section 0.
-If you are unable to register for classes before June 20, due to a hold on your registration, then you must contact Laura Yan immediately to let her know that you intend to take your seminar in the fall.
-Students not registered by June 20 will not be included in the lottery.
+If you are unable to register for classes by November 17 due to a hold on your registration, then you must contact Laura Yan immediately to let her know that you intend to take your seminar in the upcoming semester.
+Students not registered by November 17, 2023 will not be included in the lottery.

-- Requirements Survey: On June 25, students registered for GU4911 Section 0 will be notified that a short questionnaire is available on the Courseworks site in the Quizzes Students are required to complete this questionnaire.
+- Requirements Survey, November 20 – December 8: On November 20, students registered for GU4911 Section 0 will be notified that a short questionnaire is available on the Courseworks site in the Quizzes section.
+Students are required to complete this questionnaire.
 The questionnaire will help the Economics Department identify most of the students who are currently out of compliance with department rules, and at risk of not graduating as an economics major.
 If you do not fill out the questionnaire, then you will not be entered in the lottery.
-This questionnaire will close on July 8.
+This questionnaire will now close on December 8.

-- Preference Survey: On August 6 students registered for GU4911 Section 0 will be notified that a survey of their preferences over the seminars is available on the Courseworks site in the Quizzes You will be asked to rank 4 seminars.
+- Preference Survey, December 11 – December 29: On December 11 students registered for GU4911 Section 0 will be notified that a survey of their preferences over the seminars is available on the Courseworks site in the Quizzes section.
+You will be asked to rank 4 seminars.
 Financial Economics majors should NOT select any seminars that do not count for the Financial Economics major (all such seminars are marked on the seminar description page and on the survey).
-The survey will close on August 17.
+The survey will close on December 29.

 - Major Credit: Seminars taken prior to the successful completion of the prerequisites will not count towards the fulfillment of major requirements.
 If you did not complete all of the prerequisites, or did not receive a grade of C- or higher in one or more of the pre-requisite courses, then you should notify Laura Yan immediately.
 She will remove you from the seminar this semester, and thus allow you to sign up for the seminar lottery in a future semester.

 All seminar seats remaining after the assignment of lottery students will be available for enrollment beginning on the first day of classes.
-Students must check the ECON GU4911 sec 0 Courseworks site for seminar availability.
-To access this Courseworks page,
+Students must check the ECON GU4911 sec 000 Courseworks site for seminar availability.
+To access this Courseworks page:

 - log in to Vergil